Master of Business Administration (MBA) Degree, Executive Program

 Requirements for the MBA Degree, Executive Program

 The MBA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the Executive MBA degree must complete:

-- A minimum of 54 credit hours to satisfy degree requirements over a two-year period.
+- A minimum of 54 credit hours to satisfy degree requirements.

-A minimum overall GPA of 3.0 in required coursework and with a minimum grade of C (2.0 grade points) in each course.
+- A minimum overall GPA of 3.00 or higher in all Rice coursework that satisfies requirements for the non-thesis master’s degree with a minimum grade of C (2.00 grade points) in each course.

 |Total Credit Hours Required for the MBA Degree, Executive Program||54|

 |EMBA 920||MANAGING THE GLOBAL FIRM: MICRO FOUNDATIONS||1.5|

 |EMBA 991||EXECUTIVE FORUM I: STRATEGY AND LEADERSHIP FOUNDATIONS||3|

 |EMBA 993||EXECUTIVE FORUM III: ENTERPRISE STRATEGY AND LEADERSHIP 1||3|